yt-project/libyt/doc/DerivedField.md

         // =============================================================
         // libyt: [Optional] Use libyt API to get data pointer passed in
         // =============================================================
-        // the label "Dens" we used here should be same as yt_get_fieldsPtr (libyt step 4) yt_data dens_data;
+        // the label "Dens" we used here should be same as yt_get_FieldsPtr (libyt step 4) yt_data dens_data;
         yt_getGridInfo_FieldData(gid_list[lid], "Dens", &dens_data);